Morton Sosland (left) and Neil Sosland

 Sosland Publishing establishes a digital media department as the demand for web-based content and products grows.
 Initially, the team oversees digital ad placements on websites and newsletters.
 Over time, the department’s size and responsibilities expand to support the launches of targeted emails, e-zines, webinars, videos, podcasts and custom digital projects.

-Food Business News adds Food Entrepreneur as a bi-monthly supplement to provide the latest news on up-and-coming food startups and track related activity in the investment community and consumer packaged foods sector.
+Food Business News introduces Food Entrepreneur as a brand designed to provide the latest news on up-and-coming food startups and track related activity in the investment community and consumer packaged foods sector.

 That same year, the Food Entrepreneur Experience debuts in response to industry events cancelled due to the coronavirus pandemic.
 The virtual event offers an interactive experience for retail buyers, marketers, product developers, ingredient suppliers and founders to hear from entrepreneurs and thought leaders driving disruption throughout the food industry.